Biomedical scientist: job description

 Vacancies are advertised online, by careers services and in newspapers and scientific publications such as The Biomedical Scientist, New Scientist, Nature and their online equivalents.

 Starting salaries for an NHS biomedical scientist can be found on the NHS website.
 Salaries may vary in other organisations, and are usually higher in the private sector.
+For more information, take a look at our article on how much you might earn in science on our TARGETcareers website.

 You can only become a biomedical scientist if you have a relevant degree.
 In order to start work as a trainee biomedical scientist, you will need a certificate of competence from the Institute of Biomedical Science (IBMS) and you must be registered with the Health and Care Professions Council (HCPC).
 See the IBMS website for a list of accredited degrees.